yohanesnuwara/yohanesnuwara/README.md

-## Hi There!
+## Hei!

 I am working as a Senior Data Scientist at PRORES AS for projects related to oil and gas exploration & production.
 In PRORES AS, I am the developer of Rock Insight (automated porosity and permeability prediction from core photographs) and Cuttings AI (automated lithology interpretation of cutting images).

 Previously, I worked with Asia Pulp and Paper Sinarmas as Expert Data Scientist for projects related to pulp and paper manufacturing and precision forestry.
 I was also Chief of AI at Agrari, Indonesian agribusiness startup.
 My expertise are in Advanced image processing and analysis, Computer vision (YOLOv8/v11, Detectron) for aerial image & LiDAR, Large Language Models (LLMs), tech stacks (Linux, SQL, AWS, Spark Databricks).

 ## Current Projects